 Running an online clothing boutique is a great way to have a retail business without taking on the overhead of a traditional brick-and-mortar operation.
-Unless you plan on manufacturing inventory for your online clothing shop, you’ll need to source apparel from wholesalers and other creators.
+However, unless you plan on manufacturing your own stock, you’ll need to source your online boutique inventory from wholesalers and other creators.
 We’ll show you how to do just that in this guide on how to get inventory for your online boutique.

 Here’s a look at the specifics of what we’ll cover: